 While there are many aspects to the final implementation, it is hoped that you will obtain practice in finishing and detailing techniques needed to create an elegantly crafted prototype that reflects well-integrated, high-quality engineering and industrial/user-centric design.

 In addition to implementing your gag/effect, you will also theme a 1:11.5 scale model of your room's layout.
 We will provide your team with the scale model and help you take pictures of it for your use in the final presentation.
 Your job will be to theme it an place a scale version of your gag within.

 The work will be graded as a team.

 Identify what needs to be done, develop a schedule, and allocate tasks.

 Please feel free to ask for help or advice.

 Keep in mind that the more you can do to help the client understand what is needed to implement your concept, the more helpful it will be.

 Prepare your submission

 Additionally, a final web page submission by the team is required.
-Check out the examples (example 1, example 2, example 3, example 4).
-This page should highlight the design's intent, rationale, and features.
+Check out the examples (example 1, example 2, example 3, example 4, example 5, example 6).
+This page should highlight your design intent, rationale, and features.
 It should convey the user experience and, if needed, provide user instructions.
 An exploded assembly is required along with critical sub-system design details.
+A bill of materials would also be very helpful.
 Individuals responsible for different subsystems/aspects of the design should be identified.
 Finally, there should be a discussion of open issues, problems, or areas of concern.